jesperkha/rum/README.md

 Build with make.
 Usage: `wim [filename]`

-**Note:** When moving the executable to another location, make sure you copy the `gen` directory along with it.
+**Note:** When moving the executable to another location, make sure you copy the `runtime` directory along with it.

 ## Screenshots